 The program of courses is designed to provide a broad, basic background in science and allow for specialization in an area.
-The following programs assume that the student will meet the general education requirements of the college and, in the physical science, have at least one year of calculus.
+The following programs assume that the student will meet the general education requirements of the College, the requirements for appropriate majors, and the courses required in the Department of Education, and, in the physical sciences, have at least one year of calculus.
 Consult with the Department of Education for requirements in Education.
-Early consultation with adviser is recommended.
+Early consultation with adviser is essential.